Oh, the Places You’ll Go! 7 Potential Paths for the High School Graduate

 1. Large, Public Four-Year Universities

 Attending a four-year university is a popular choice, but you’ll want to factor in the costs.
-According to the College Board, the national average for one year of tuition and fees at an in-state public university is $9,410.
+The national average for one year of tuition and fees at an in-state public university is $21,950, according to the College Board.
 The cost for out-of-state students?
-A whopping $23,890.
+A whopping $38,330 according to College Board’s Trends in College Pricing for 2019.

 “Cost needs to be a huge consideration when weighing the pros and cons of higher education because it determines your return on investment for your education,” says Robert Farrington, founder of The College Investor.
 You’ll need to spend some time with your parents figuring out what all the costs are (including room, food, books, and supplies), how you’ll pay for it, and weighing the pros and cons of attending college to determine if it’s ultimately worth it.